carlmatt/personal-data-anonymizer/README.md

 The first and last names in Finland have been obtained from [here](https://www.avoindata.fi/data/en_GB/dataset/none "Avoindata.fi Finnish names").
 The list has been updated on 2020-08-19.

+## References

+Conjugation of Finnish names based on [this code](http://www.nic.funet.fi/~magi/ohjelmointi/python/hyphen/kieli.py) by Marko Grönroos (with some modifications).